PlebusSupremus1234/PlebusSupremus1234/README.md

 -   🎾 I like tennis and swimming
 -   🤖 I have a discord bot which is in over 6k servers

+### Some of my favourite repos:
+-   [Langton's Ant Visualization](https://github.com/PlebusSupremus1234/Langtons-Ant) (An interactive simulation for the turing machine "Langton's Ant")
+-   [Closest Match](https://github.com/Plebus-Supremus1234/closest-match) (An NPM module which finds the closest match to a string)
+-   [Snake](https://github.com/PlebusSupremus1234/Snake-Game) (A website with a remake of the popular snake game)

 ### My Github Stats:
 <img src="https://github-readme-stats.vercel.app/api?username=PlebusSupremus1234&show_icons=true&locale=en&theme=default&layout=compact">